 The fifth and final place to store recipes online, according to this article, is My Recipe.Kitchen.
 You are introduced to a very touching message on the home page of the website, reading which a part of me cried, to be honest.
 However, sticking to its features, it is a very plain website where you can simply write down and store your recipes.

 There is no limit in terms of number of recipes you can store, and they remain your personal property & cannot be seen by others until & unless you want them to see it.
 There are some basic columns like tag, instructions, title, etc. that you need to fill, and the option to add photo is a real bonus; I feel it gives your recipe a complete look.

 On the home page of the website, you will find some featured posts by some professional chefs.
 Go through these recipes, and see if you find something to suit your taste.
 Overall, this is a simple website with limited features.

-All in all, all these above-mentioned websites come to you as a handy replacement for all those hand written recipes that need to be kept at a safe place and be looked after all the time.
-Not only you are saved the troubles of keeping them safe, you are also provided with additional options that enhance your repository as a chef by introducing you to some new recipes.
+All in all, all these above-mentioned websites come to you as a handy replacement for all those handwritten recipes that need to be kept in a safe place and be looked after all the time.
+Not only are you saved from the troubles of keeping them safe, you are also provided with additional options that enhance your repository as a chef by introducing you to some new recipes.
 Try them out, select your personal favorite, and let us know about it.